 Tips for Finding a Financial Advisor

 - It can be tough to know exactly what kind of financial advisor you need.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - This article covers two common certifications but there are many others.
 For example, an advisor with a CLU is probably your best choice if you want life insurance help.
 As you go through your search, visit our guide of the most common financial certifications.